 Then, you will share your background and history so your Personal Family Lawyer® can get a good understanding of where you are now and what's most important to you.

 If you decide the current state of affairs is unacceptable -- either your existing plan or the State’s plan for you, or if you don’t currently have a plan -- your Personal Family Lawyer® will discuss your planning options with you.
 They'll help you to make the best decisions about how to get your affairs in order and keep them that way throughout your lifetime for the maximum convenience and care of the people you love.

 If you already have an estate plan in place, your Family Wealth Planning Session™ includes a comprehensive review of your existing estate plan so you know exactly what it does, and whether it will work when your family needs it.

-Or, book a Family Wealth Planning Session™ with an existing plan here.
-The fee is $950, and will be applied toward your comprehensive planning.
-If we cannot locate a Personal Family Lawyer® to meet with you you, we’ll refund your fee.
-If you’d like to have your Family Wealth Planning Session™ with existing estate plan reviewed for free, contact a Personal Family Lawyer® in your area directly, and ask how you can schedule a Family Wealth Planning Session™ at no charge.
+Or, if you would like to book a Family Wealth Planning Session™ with existing estate plan reviewed for free, contact a Personal Family Lawyer® in your area directly, and ask how you can schedule a Family Wealth Planning Session™ at no charge.

 You need a Family Wealth Planning Session® if you own any assets, including real estate, bank accounts, brokerage accounts, retirement accounts, or life insurance that would need to be distributed after your death.